 Employer contributions for employees: The employer decides how much to contribute to employee accounts.
 For example, and employer may match 6% of the employee salary as long as the employee is putting in at least that much as well.
-The total contributions for employee plus employer cannot exceed $58,000 in 2021 or $64,500 if the employee is age 50 or older.
+The total contributions for employee plus employer cannot exceed $66,000 in 2023.
 Contributions also cannot exceed the employees total salary, meaning if an employee earns $40,000, then that is the maximum that can be contributed.

 Employer contributions for owners: Owners can make an employee and an employer contribution.
 On the employer side, the owner can contribute up to 25% of employee pay from the employers own funds.
 The contributions are different based on your business type:

-- Whichever form of business and calculation amount, total employee and employer contributions cannot exceed $58,000 under age 50 or $64,500 age 50 and older, in total.
+- Whichever form of business and calculation amount, total employee and employer contributions in 2023 cannot exceed $66,000 under age 50 or $73,500 age 50 and older, in total.

 Some 401(k) plans have annual reporting requirements to the IRS.
 See this link for information on Reporting To Government Agencies.

 A Simplified Employee Pension (SEP) IRA is easy to create.
 It is as simple as opening a SEP account at a firm that has SEP plans and completing a form, therefore a SEP is less costly to establish than a 401(k) plan.
 To find an investment firm to open a SEP IRA, consider the articles above for IRA accounts.